-- Keep screws and hardware together.
+- • Keep screws and hardware together.
 If possible, tape them together and stick them to the inside or underside of a piece that isn’t being painted, so you don’t lose them.

-Step 2: Clean the Cabinet Surfaces
+Step 2: Clean the Kitchen Cabinet Surfaces

-- Wipe them down with a clean damp cloth.
-Soak the cloth in a mixture of warm water and dish detergent, or use trisodium phosphate (TSP) if they have excessive grease and grime on them.
+- • Wipe them down with a clean damp cloth.
+Soak the cloth in a mixture of warm water and dish detergent or use trisodium phosphate (TSP) if they have excessive grease and grime on them.
 This is a heavy-duty cleaner that you can find at Home Depot or any other hardware store.

-- Dry the washed pieces thoroughly.
+- • Dry the washed pieces thoroughly.

-Step 3: Scuff Sand Surfaces
+Step 3: Scuff & Sand Kitchen Cabinet Surfaces

-- Use a very fine sandpaper – 220 grit if you can find it.
+- Use a very fine sandpaper – 220 grit, if you can find it.